arith-geom/ag-comp-arith-geom/_publications/2021-a-hecke-equivariant-decomposition-of-spaces-of-dri.md

 ---
+abstract: A Hecke-equivariant decomposition of spaces of Drinfeld cusp forms via representation theory, and an investigation of its subfactors (joint with G. Böckle, R. Perkins
+authors: Peter Gräf
 layout: publication
-title: A Hecke-equivariant decomposition of spaces of Drinfeld cusp forms via representation theory, and an investigation of its subfactors (joint with G. Böckle, R. Perkins
-authors: Peter Gräf
-year: '2021'
-type: Journal Article
-status: Published
-order: 202164
 links:
 - label: Journal Link
   url: https://link.springer.com/article/10.1007%2Fs40993-021-00254-0
+order: 202164
+status: Published
+title: A Hecke-equivariant decomposition of spaces of Drinfeld cusp forms via representation theory, and an investigation of its subfactors (joint with G. Böckle, R. Perkins
+type: Journal Article
+year: '2021'
 ---

-## Publication Details

-A Hecke-equivariant decomposition of spaces of Drinfeld cusp forms via representation theory, and an investigation of its subfactors (joint with G. Böckle, R. Perkins